FOREIGN-OBJECTS/arenaTab/README.md

 # are.na new tab Chrome extension
 A Chrome plugin that uses imagery from an [are.na](https://www.are.na/) channel in a new tab.
  ![screenshot](screenshot.png)

 ## Features (beta)
 * dark mode 🌝🌚
-* ability to change channel - I suggest this one: https://www.are.na/tobias-koch/accidental-renaissance
+* ability to customize your are.na channel - I suggest this one: https://www.are.na/tobias-koch/accidental-renaissance
 * persists channel name and dark mode between sessions
 * based on [are.na API documentation](https://dev.are.na/documentation/channels)
 * forked from [this repo](https://github.com/chibat/chrome-extension-typescript-starter)

 ## Limitations - currently WIP
 * currently only supports public channels 📌
-* each API request returns 25 items, of which one is randomly displayed.
+* each API request returns 25 items, and the extension currently cycles through these 25.
+Next iterations will handle more involved API call logic.
+* images with blank vertical space might appear cropped in a funky way.

 ![video](export.gif)